Modos-Labs/Glider/README.md

 ### Screen List

-This is a list of Eink screens their key parameters and their compatibilities with Caster/ Glider.
-The information is gathered from public sources, so they might be incorrect.
+This is a list of Eink screens their key parameters and their compatibilities with Caster/ Glider. **This is a list of all E-ink screens that have public information available, not a list of screens that's compatible with the Glider.** The information is gathered from public sources, so they might be incorrect.
 This is not a complete list of all screens Eink has ever produced or is in production.
 This table is intended for hobbyists buying used screens.
 If you are designing a product with Eink screen please contact Eink directly.

 Other than a few exceptions, only screens without integrated TCON are listed here (in other words, SPI screens are generally not included here).
 These screens are the main focus of this project anyway.